KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     **Important**

-    In order for this email to send you must have a :ref:`notice <notices-&-slips-label>` template with the code of HOLDPLACED
+    In order for this email to send you must have a :ref:`notice <notices-and-slips-label>` template with the code of HOLDPLACED

     **Important**

-    This notice will only be sent if the :ref:`process\_message\_queue.pl cronjob <message-queue-label>` being run periodically to send the messages.
+    This notice will only be sent if the :ref:`process\_message\_queue.pl cron job <cron-message-queue-label>` being run periodically to send the messages.

 .. _excludeholidaysfrommaxpickupdelay-label: